amrit-44404/dotfiles/README.md

 ## What is DWM

-DWM Stands for Dynamic Window Manager which is Suckless's utility.
+DWM Stands for Dynamic Window Manager, which is Suckless's utility.
 ``
 thats why it sucks less